-Due to large dl/dt through the input capacitor, electrolytic or ceramic capacitors with low ESR should be used.
+Due to large di/dt through the input capacitor, electrolytic or ceramic capacitors with low ESR should be used.
 If using a tantalum capacitor, it must be surge protected or else capacitor failure could occur.
-Using a ceramic capacitor of 20μF or greater is sufficient for most applications.
+Using a ceramic capacitor greater than 10μF is sufficient for most applications.